Putin khuylo!: Andrii Deshchytsia

-Hromadske.TV aired a footage showing Andrii Deshchytsia, a then Minister of Foreign Affairs of Ukraine, uttering the word "khuylo" in reference to the Russian President Putin during his plea with protesters in front of the Russian Embassy in Kyiv on the evening of June 14, 2014, following the shoot-down of a Ukrainian Air Force Ilyushin Il-76 by Russian-armed rebels.
+Hromadske.TV aired a footage showing Andrii Deshchytsia, a then Minister of Foreign Affairs of Ukraine, uttering the word "khuylo" in reference to the Russian president Putin during his plea with protesters in front of the Russian Embassy in Kyiv on the evening of 14 June 2014, following the shoot-down of a Ukrainian Air Force Ilyushin Il-76 by Russian-armed rebels.
 Deshchytsya pleaded the protesters to refrain from violence directed at the Embassy that would cause a bigger diplomatic scandal.
-Deshchytsia stated: "He (Putin) is a khuylo, but - disperse, please!".
+Deshchytsia stated: "He (Putin) is a khuylo, but — disperse, please!".

-Shortly afterward, Ukrainian President Petro Poroshenko nominated a different diplomat to lead the Foreign Affairs ministry.
+Shortly afterward, Ukrainian president Petro Poroshenko nominated a different diplomat to lead the Foreign Affairs ministry.
 According to the Ukrainian media, the presidential plan to replace the minister was known prior to the incident, being proposed as part of a bigger reshuffle in the Ukrainian government.
 Soon after, Poroshenko praised the work of Deshchytsia, who was then leaving his ministerial position, and the parliament gave the outgoing minister a standing ovation.

 Deshchytsia's use of the wording caused widespread discontent amongst the Russian leadership.
 However, Geoffrey Pyatt, the US ambassador to Ukraine, wrote on Twitter that minister Deshchytsia's use of the chant had been "seeking to defuse a dangerous situation", calling Deshchytsia "a skilled diplomat and credit to Ukraine."

 Arsen Avakov

 In July 2014, Arsen Avakov who was the Ukrainian Minister of Internal Affairs, one of the country's major security agencies, published a Facebook post with a photo he took that showed a bus stop near Sloviansk covered by a "Putin Khuilo!" graffiti.
-The minister's post included his comment with the picture saying: "A private opinion some place near Slovyansk.
+The minister's post included his comment with the picture saying: "A private opinion some place near Sloviansk.
 Aligning myself."

-A week later, on July 9, Avakov met the troops of the Kyiv-1 Special Police force battalion.
-After the traditional drill exchange of the "Glory to Ukraine!" greeting followed by the customary "To Heroes, Glory!" response, Avakov exclaimed "Putin!" to which the troops responded "khuylo!"
-The minister was clearly happy with the response and gave a "Vol'no!" ("at ease!") drill command.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-The phrase became popular again during the 2022 Russian invasion of Ukraine.
+The phrase became popular again during the Russian invasion of Ukraine.
 Ukrainian brewer Yuri Zastavny began preparing glass bottles to be used for anti-Russian Molotov cocktails with the English-lettered label "Putin Huylo".

 Ukrainian hackers disabled electric vehicle charging stations in Russia so that instead of providing a charge, the stations display a scrolling message that includes the phrase.